mrhappyasthma/skillcapped-downloader/README.md

 ## TODOs / Feature Requests

-- Does not work for commentary videos :(

 - Scrape all skill capped videos from site

 - Extract the class name from the HTML

+- Create a reasonably name from the HTML for commentaries

 - Add ability to download in different qualities (4k [default], 1080p, 720p)